aivillage/CTFd_deployment/README.md

 # CTFd_deployment

+1. Run `make setup` to clone the repos you need for this and create the config directory
+2. Add your keys into `config/llm_router/.env_keys`
-Run `make setup` to clone the repos you need for this. (todo: create a `make update` to run `git pull` in the repo directories).
-Then run `make up` to create a service with the correct theme and plugin with the monolith deployment.
+2. Then run `make up` to create a service with the correct theme and plugin with the monolith deployment.

 This is a dev instance, you should customize the environment variables in the newly created `config` to your needs.

 # Monolith Deployment